Traveling the Turkish Riviera: Olympos Travel Guide

 Sounds great, but where does Olympos fit in this new found travel persona?

-But then, after a night out in Kaş, I met my now good friend Giri.
-He’s a professional traveler if you will, who’s been on the road for over 2 years.
+But then, after a night out in Kaş, I met who would become my travel partner for the next 3 countries, Giri.
+He’s what I would consider to be a professional traveler, clocking in at the past 3-4 years being on the road full time.
 In some twist of fate, he’s also the only other person I’ve met abroad who was also born and raised in Florida.
-After being away from home for almost 7 months by that point, we had a lot to talk about.
+After being away from home for almost 7 months by time I reached Turkey, we had a lot to talk about.

 We ended up traveling for the next month together and if it wasn’t for him, I would’ve never known Olympos even existed.
 It wasn’t on Google Maps and like much of the Turquoise Coast, I’d never heard of it before.
 I was skeptical, but went along anyway to see for myself what he described as a picturesque little hippie village on the beach.